jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Sets the alias for a given class name.
 >#### `WriteOptionsBuilder`aliasTypeName(`Class, String alias`)
 >- [ ] Sets the alias for a given class.
+>#### `WriteOptionsBuilder`withExtendedAliases()
+>- [ ] All the aliases listed in the resources folder `config/extendedAliases.txt` will be used when writing to shorten the length of the output JSON.
+This is a text properties file that includes fully qualified class names mapped to shorter alias names.
+To add more aliases, copy that file to your config/resources folder and add more alias to it.
+Make sure your file is in the classpath ahead of the one that ships with json-io.jar.

 ### @type
 Used to provide hint to JsonReader to know what Classes to instantiate.
 Frequently, json-io can determine